stefanocurnis/laravel-lang-generator/README.md

 `--append` or `-A`:

-If you specify this flag, new translations found will be added at the end of the JSON file, which might be useful for automatisation or version control.
+If you specify this flag, new translations found will be added at the end of the JSON file, which might be useful for automation or version control.
 Only usable with JSON as type.

 Example: `php artisan lang:generate --type=json --append`